Short sellers enjoy revival as European stocks lose steam

 But despite the expected positive impact for the economy, investors are betting that there remains enough divergence within individual company fortunes to be able to roll out selective short bets without worrying about another market boom.

-“The environment is quite favourable for long/short strategies at the moment,” said Delphine Arnaud, fund manager, hedge funds and structured products, at Lazard Freres Gestion.
+“The environment is quite favorable for long/short strategies at the moment,” said Delphine Arnaud, fund manager, hedge funds and structured products, at Lazard Freres Gestion.

 “There’s been a big sector rotation on the market, and typically at the end of these rotations, there are plenty of long/short ideas because there’s more dispersion,” she said.